 Also, when evaluating if crowdfunding is a viable fundraising option for your league or district, be sure to read through the site’s policies on “campaigns”, as some do not provide funds to the project unless the “goal” of the campaign is met.
 Each crowdfunding site is different, as some do not have goal requirements, and other sites have timelines for the lengths that a fundraising campaign can be active.
 If a campaign is not funded at the end of a said timeline, refunds are often made to the potential donors as the campaign did not come to fruition.
 Again, each crowdfunding platform is different, it is important that a league or district understand the full scope of the crowdfunding site before participating.

 In conclusion, crowdfunding may be a current means to raise funds but may not be the best solution for your league or district.
 A simple donation option on the league or district website may be a better means to collect donations.

-For more information regarding fundraising and the solicitation of donations, as it relates to Little League, please consult the Little League Rulebook and other areas of the website.
+For more information regarding fundraising and the solicitation of donations, as it relates to Little League, please consult the current Little League Rules, Regulations, and Policies, and other areas of the website.

 CHARITABLE / NON-PROFIT SOLICITATION LAWS / REQUIREMENTS

 Leagues and Districts should keep in mind that many states maintain specific requirements for charitable solicitations among non-profits.
-Additional steps may be required of leagues or districts before you are permitted to solicit funds in the name of the league in your local community.
-Such guidelines also may pertain to games of chance, raffles, crowdfunding, and other contest that are used as fundraisers.
+Additional steps may be required of leagues or districts before permission is granted to solicit funds in the name of the league in your local community.
+Such guidelines also may pertain to games of chance, raffles, crowdfunding, and other contests that are used as fundraisers.

 Be sure to check your individual state laws or other requirements regarding fundraising and be sure that you adhering to these guidelines with all activities.
 A helpful resource can be found here: https://www.councilofnonprofits.org/tools-resources/charitable-solicitation-registration